A Simplified Guide to Nurse Retirement

 - Resources, tools, and how to setup your retirement accounts to secure your financial future (and let your money work for you!)

 Disclaimer: I’m not a financial advisor and don’t pretend to be one online.
 (I’m a nurse!)
-I suggest consulting your tax and accounting professionals.
+I suggest consulting with your tax and accounting professionals for personal advice.
 This post is for informational purposes only.

 What are retirement accounts?
 They come in various types, such as a 401k, 401a, 403b, and Roth IRA, to name just a few.
 We know, all the jargon can be confusing.
 But it doesn’t have to be.

-So how do you decide which vehicle to use and which direction to invest in?
+But how do you decide which vehicle to use and which direction to drive (invest) in?

-When you make contributions to a 401k or 401a account, the money is taken out of your account (or pay check) pre-tax, which has multiple benefits.
+When you make contributions to a 401k or 401a account, the money is taken out of your pay check pre-tax, which has multiple benefits.

 When you make pre-tax investments, you reduce your total taxable income for the tax year.
 For example, if you make $80,000 a year and you contribute the maximum amount of $19,000, you will only be paying income tax on $61,000 for the year.